 Creative movement class is a wonderful way to introduce preschoolers to movement and music in a group setting.
 Less focused on defining steps such as in a ballet class, it draws on children’s curiosity about rhythm, music, shapes and play.

 DRAWING & PAINTING

 Students will learn correct drawing techniques, focusing on line, movement, shading, proportions, and color concepts.
 They will also develop imagination, creativity, and art appreciation.
 This class will also cover the basics of watercolors and acrylic techniques, with a focus on texture, line, color, shape, perspective, with still lifes, landscapes, etc. This class will touch on everything from abstract to portraits.
-A list of materials will be provided, and will include basic drawing and painting tools as well as canvases, etc. A $30 materials fee for art supplies provided throughout the year.
+A list of materials will be provided, and will include basic drawing and painting tools as well as canvases, etc.

 ART FOR KIDS

 Creativity is the best tool a child can learn to use.
 Plus, art can keep them busy for hours on end!These classes are perfect for your young artist to further their art knowledge and skills.
 Classes are offered at our studio on a weekly basis for 60 minutes per class.
 Students are taught based on a curriculum that covers a bit art history and art technique.
 Your children will be able to use what they learn during class and apply it to their own masterpieces.
-A $30 materials fee for art supplies provided throughout the year.

 STILL LIFE & DESIGN